PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-29-not-really-evolution.md

 trying to get more butterfat from their cows, carry around with them a detailed genetic plan.

-Darwin's analogy is a powerful and convincing one.
+Darwin\'s analogy is a powerful and convincing one.
 All that creationists can do is to flatly declare that the analogy is false.
 There\'s more to say, but I\'ll leave that to the comment section, and mostly to our commenters.